Arthur Vining Davis Foundations

 Success Rates

-According to Inside Philanthropy, the foundations "frequently work with well-established institutions and organizations with which they maintain longstanding partnerships; however, they accept a handful of new grantees each year."
+According to Inside Philanthropy, the foundations "frequently work with well-established institutions and organisations with which they maintain longstanding partnerships; however, they accept a handful of new grantees each year."

 Reapplication Policy